 This article is for information only and is not a legal advice.
 Please check current state regulations before taking your kid hunting, because the laws are diverse.

 Most of the information here applies to residents only and big-game, deer hunting unless otherwise stated.
 Make sure to visit the official state pages to be aware of:

 - Laws regarding different game and hunting weapons.
 Small game, big game, waterfowl hunting often have different age limits and so do different weapons ( rifle, crossbow, compound bow )

 - The legal definition of supervised hunt in each state.
 It can be within hearing distance, close enough to control the firearm at all times etc.

 Summary of State Hunting Laws

-– There are 28 states that allow kids to hunt supervised at any age
+1) According to our research there are 29 states that allow kids to hunt supervised at any age

 * Those states with no minimum hunting age usually require completion of hunter education course and some states have minimum age for that.
 Generally it’s recommended to be around 10 years of age to understand everything taught in the course.

 |No limit specified*||6||Alabama, Illinois, Indiana, New Mexico, Vermont, Washington|